sagemath/trac_to_gh/Issue 925.md

 # Issue 925: valgrind options to sage (sage -valgrind, sage -callgrind, etc.) should be more customizable

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/925

 Original creator: cwitty